Blue and John Crow Mountains

 The region provided refuge to escaped indigenous slaves, the traces of which can be seen at Maroon archaeological sites such as hiding places and a network of trails.
 They lived in and around the settlement of Nanny Town.
 The area is limited to the Preservation Zone of the Blue Mountains and John Crow Mountains NP.
 These mountain ranges are covered with dense tropical, montane rainforest.
 A wide variety of endangered and/or endemic plant, frog and bird species is found here.

-Community Perspective: the Blue Mountains and its coffee history are well on the Jamaican tourist trail, but we’re still awaiting a first review describing clear access to the rather limited core zone of old forest (earlier research on that topic can be found here).
+Community Perspective: the Blue Mountains and its coffee history are well on the Jamaican tourist trail, but visiting the rather limited core zone of old forest is another cup of tea.
+Els has described the options for a rewarding visit.

 Map of Blue and John Crow Mountains